 USA Bat Standard.
-NFHS Rule 1-5-1d reads: "The bat shall meet the 2004 ASA (Amateur Softball Association) Bat Performance Standard, bear either the 2000 or 2004 ASA certification mark, and not be listed on the ASA non-approved list" as found on http://www.teamusa.org/USA-Softball.aspx/.
+NFHS Rule 1-5-1d reads: "The bat shall bear either the 2000, 2004 or the USA Softball All Games certification mark and not appear on the USA Softball's Non-Approved Bats with Certification Marks list" as found HERE.

 NSAA Bat List Requirement.
 As stipulated by the National Federation, the NSAA mandates that softball playing schools and umpires keep a current copy of the USA Non-Approved Bat List.
-Member schools shall check the USA website periodically throughout the season to ensure that only legal USA bats are used for NSAA competition. http://nsaahome.org/textfile/soft/usa.pdf
+Member schools shall check the USA website periodically throughout the season to ensure that only legal USA bats are used for NSAA competition.
+NSAA Bat List